 Microsoft today announced the release date of its much anticipated Windows 10.
-The company in a blog post sates that Windows 10 to be available on July 29 to the 1.5 billion people in the world from 190 countries using Windows from Microsoft.
+The company, in a blog post, states that Windows 10 to be available on July 29 to the 1.5 billion people in the world from 190 countries using Windows from Microsoft.

-The company was testing the new version with four million Windows Insiders and after the positive feedback received from beta testing decided to release it for the users.
-Those who are running their PCs with Windows 7 and Windows 8.1 can upgrade free version for one year after it is released.
+The company was testing the new version with four million Windows Insiders and, after the positive feedback received from beta testing, decided to release it for the users.
+Those running their PCs with Windows 7 and 8.1 can upgrade to the free version for one year after it is released.

-The new versions has much better look from its previous version and have more security as it comes up with Windows Defender, a free anti-malware tool which adds more protection to your computer and provided security updates supported lifetime.
+The new versions have a much better look than the previous version and have more security as it comes up with Windows Defender, a free anti-malware tool that adds more protection to your computer and provides security updates supported lifetime.

-In last version of Windows 8, Microsoft removed Start Menu which they reinstated in the new version.
-Windows 10 is faster than ever before and has with quick start-up and resume option to deliver users better experience in personal commuting.
+In the last version of Windows 8, Microsoft removed Start Menu, which they reinstated in the new version.
+Windows 10 is faster than ever before and has quick start-up and resume options to deliver users a better experience in personal computing.

 The company will release Windows10 for PC and tablet users in the first phase.
 See here Windows.com/windows10upgrade for availability and other details.